ni/nimble/specs/examples/README.md

 Notes:
 - A subfolder per `<framework>`, i.e.: `vanilla`, `cdn`, `angular`, `blazor`
-- Examples should be specific and targetted
+- Examples should be specific and targeted
   - Large examples or examples with multiple routes should be discouraged (but are not prohibited as to allow for examples demonstrating routing).
 - Each example participates in the monorepo build
 - Each example follows Web Chapter conventions: